Skip to Content

 More structured, competitive formats and programmes, run at local, regional and national levels, focusing on participants and athletes who have drive, aspiration, and motivation to improve and reach their potential.

-National and international competitions and programmes, focusing on the development and performance of nationally identified athletes who demonstrate the attributes, ambition and attitude to excel on the world stage.
+National and international competitions and programmes, focusing on the development and performance of nationally confirmed athletes who demonstrate the attributes, ambition and attitude to excel on the world stage.

 Sport Pathways Framework illustration